Skip to content

 Benefit

 The described approach allows you to separate the contract from the implementation.
-During development, you initially know which CSS selectors should be provided, and any third-party developer can import your TCustomMaker type and get the necessary styles without looking into your `StyleSheet maker' function.
+During development, you initially know which CSS selectors should be provided, and any third-party developer can import your TCustomMaker type and get the necessary styles without looking into your StyleSheet maker function.
 Considering that JS files are usually minified during assembly, the proposed approach saves a lot of time.

 Thus, EffCSS allows you to step beyond the usual creation of CSS, approaching the role of CSS-in-TS.